urcsc170/2018-spring-csc170/lab01-account-setup/instructions.md

 - On a PC

   - Right mouse-click anywhere on the desktop and select “New” and then “Text Document”

   - Change the full name of the document from New Text Document.txt (including the extension) to: start.html

   - Click Yes to the warning dialog that pops-up.

   - Using a code editor (like Sublime Text), open the start.html file.
 - On a Mac

   - Open a code editor (like Sublime Text).

   - Save the current (empty) file to the desktop using the filename: start.html

 - In your code editor, enter the following text exactly as shown below

   - Mimic the indentations using tabs or spaces (it doesn’t matter which you use)
   - Where it says “Enter Your Name” (in two places), enter your name
   - Note: the "h1" is the letter "h" and the number "1", not a lowercase L
+  - Also note: you need ALL the code below, starting with the `<!doctype...` thing...

 ```html
 <!doctype html>